 This cinnamon peach sorbet recipe is so easy!
 It's a no-churn recipe, so you won't need an ice cream maker.
 You'll only need a blender to purée the ingredients together and a freezer-safe container to let your sorbet freeze until it's ready!
 Plus, you'll only need 5 ingredients in total to make this recipe!

 I'm serious -- there are only 5 ingredients in this no-churn peach sorbet recipe!

 - frozen peaches - you can peel and slice ripe peaches and freeze them until they're solid, but the easiest option is just to pick up a one-pound bag of frozen peaches!
 This recipe calls for a pound of frozen peaches, so you'll literally be able to dump your peaches straight into the blender!

 - maple syrup, honey, or agave syrup - you can use whatever sweetener you prefer!
 I used honey (not vegan), but this sorbet is delicious with maple syrup too!
 You're better off using a sweetener that does have a sugar content like honey, agave nectar, maple syrup, or coconut sugar.
 If you use a non-caloric sweetener it might affect the texture of the sorbet.

 - lemon juice - this adds a bit of brightness and brings out the tartness of the peaches.
 It adds so much flavor!

 - cinnamon - adds a little spice that works so well with the taste of the peaches.

 - pure vanilla extract - gives the sorbet a little warmth and makes it taste truly indulgent!

-You don’t need any weird equipment for this peach sorbet recipe!
+You don't need any special equipment for this peach sorbet recipe!
 And especially NO ice cream maker!
-I used a Nutribullet blender to whip up the sorbet, but you can use any brand of ice-crushing blender that you have.
+I used a Nutribullet blender to whip up the sorbet, but you can use any brand of ice-crushing blender or food processor that you have.

 Tips and F.A.Q.